We provide Hospice care & support to patients and their loved ones living in Kent and East Sussex. Discover how we can help you.

 The In-Patient Ward at Pembury has 15 individual rooms for symptom control and end of life care.
 We offer personalised care to suit each patient’s physical, emotional and spiritual needs, as well as caring for and supporting those important to the patient.
 This might be family members, or friends.

 Without seeing it for yourself, it can be difficult to imagine what our In-Patient Ward is like.
 It’s often described by patients and their loved ones as a calm, tranquil and peaceful place to be – almost a haven.
-Some rooms face out onto beautiful apple orchards, whilst others open into our stunning Hospice gardens.
-All the rooms are individual and have their own bathroom.
-We know how important it is to be close to loved ones, and have worked hard to ensure every patient still has time with their families throughout the COVID crisis.
+Some rooms face out onto beautiful apple orchards, whilst others open into our stunning Hospice gardens and all have their own en-suite bathroom.
 We will always be flexible and accommodating for each family, whatever their needs.

 The In-Patient Ward team is made up of Clinical Nurse Specialists, Staff Nurses, Specialty Doctors, Consultants, Hospice Paramedics and Nursing Assistants.